Ry-F3/Oku/README.md

 Whether they are experienced traders, long-term investors, crypto enthusiasts, newcomers to the crypto world, or developers seeking to expand their knowledge, Oku provides a valuable tool for enhancing understanding, evaluating price targets, and making informed decisions in the dynamic cryptocurrency market.

 ## **User Stories**

+**Key points on how I can use Oku:**

+1. As I log into Oku, I am greeted with a clean and intuitive interface.

+2. I input the circulating supply and market capitalization of the cryptocurrency I am interested in.
+Oku instantly calculates the corresponding price based on the provided data.

+3. I can evaluate the feasibility of my desired price target by comparing it with the current market conditions and the cryptocurrency's fundamentals.

+4. If needed, I can adjust the input values to explore different scenarios and understand the impact on the price calculation.

+5. Oku also provides a color chart probability counter that visually represents the likelihood of achieving the desired price target.
+This feature adds an additional layer of analysis, allowing me to gauge the probability of success based on the inputted values.
+(This is an intention but depends on the development process for the project on its feasibility).

+6. Additionally, Oku provides a feature that allows me to calculate the value of my cryptocurrency assets.
+I can input the quantity of each cryptocurrency I hold, and the calculator determines their total value based on current prices.

+7. I can also consider the market dynamics and fundamentals suggested by Oku while setting realistic price targets and making investment decisions.

+8. Oku ensures that I have a quantitative analysis tool at my disposal, empowering me to make more informed decisions in the volatile cryptocurrency market.

 ## **Wireframes**